project-fifo/docs/general/installation.rst

    Starting with 0.6.0 (current dev) Snarl supports multiple realms.
 Unless otherwise configured FiFo will use the 'default' realm.

-   In consequence this means all user and roll commands need an additional argument, the realm is specified as first argument behind the command so it changes as follows:
+   In consequence this means all user and roll commands need an additional argument, the realm is specified as first argument behind the command so that it changes as follows:

-   ``fifoadm users add admin`` becomes ``fifoadm users add default admin``.
+   ``fifoadm users add admin`` when using 0.6.0 or newer is ``fifoadm users add default admin``.